Lartu/ldpl/README.md

 ## Compiler options

  * You can import files to your LDPL compilation by using the `-i` flag.
 For example, say you have a library `mylib.ldpl` and a source file `mysource.ldpl`, you can compile both and include the library by running `ldpl -i=mylibrary.ldpl mysource.ldpl`.
 Multiple `-i=` can be used to import multiple files.
-Extensions can be imported by specifying their `.h` file; see the Extensions section below.
+Extensions can be imported by passing `.o`, `.a`, or `.cpp` files to this flag; see the Extensions section below.
+ * The `-f` flag can be used to pass extra options to the compiler when building extensions.
+For example, `-f=-lSDL` could be used to link against SDL.
  * By using `-r` you can just compile the project and print the C++ representation for that code.
  * You can set the output file for the compiled binary with the `-o` flag.
 For example, if you want to name your program "dog", you could compile it with `ldpl -o=dog main.ldpl`.
  * `-v` and `--version` print out version info and release details.